hanwenzhang123/hanwenzhang123/README.md

 👩🏻‍ WHO AM I?

-I am Hanwen, a Software Engineer and Lifelong Learner looking to apply my creativity, analytical skills, problem-solving, critical thinking, and passion for innovation to the field of technology.
+I am Hanwen, I love food, fitness, being in nature, exploring different cultures, fashion/music/movie, and trying to cook different kinds of food when I have free time.
+I am currently living in New York City.

 💻 CURRENT WORK

-I am currently working as a Software Engineer at a Healthcare company creating software solutions that offer the best user experience, my main skill is in Javascript/TypeScript and its front-end framework React.js building user interfaces, using Node.js, Express.js, and Mongoose handling the back-end APIs, and working on data using SQL and MongoDB.
+I am currently working as a Full Stack Software Engineer at a Healthcare company creating software solutions that offer the best user experience involving all stages of SDLC in an Agile methodologies-based development.

 🖥 MY MISSION